 Make the Starter Batter

 This recipe, however, uses a different technique.
 A starter batter is left to mature before incorporating it into a mixture of flour and bits of butter.
-Although the newly formed dough is a little more difficult to work with initially, I find it... yields a croissant with better texture and more distinct layers than first method.
+Although the newly formed dough is a little more difficult to work with initially, we find it yields a croissant with better texture and more distinct layers than the first method.

 Begin by making the batter.
 Dissolve 2 envelopes dry yeast (or 2 tablespoons fresh yeast) in 3/4 cup (175 ml) warm water.
 Then add the following ingredients and whisk together to make a smooth batter:

 - 3/4 cup/about 100 grams flour

 - 1/2 cup/120 milliliter warm milk

 Cover the bowl with plastic and leave to rise in a draft-free place for 1 1/2 to 2 hours.
 You'll notice that the mixture becomes quite bubbly during this time.Continue to 3 of 8 below.

 03 of 08

 Prepare the Butter and Flour Mixture

 While the batter is maturing, cut 12 ounces/340 grams of cold unsalted butter into 1/2 inch/1.3 centimeter pieces.
 It's important that the butter stays cold throughout the dough-making process, so return the butter to the fridge if you're not ready to work with it.